December 10, 2018

 How an asset’s price is moving is more important than what an indicator is saying.
 Most technical indicators look at historical prices, and therefore can’t tell you what is happening right now (while the actual price can).
 That isn’t to say technical indicators can’t be used, but they should be used sparingly.

 Trading mistakes happen.
-They are annoying, usually cost some money, but won’t prevent you from being a profitable trader if you put a lid on the mistake right away.
+They are annoying, and usually cost some money, but won’t prevent you from being a profitable trader if you put a lid on the mistake right away.
 Don’t let it fester, bother you or cause you to make more mistakes.
 Accept that mistakes happen and then move your focus back to implementing your strategy.
 Our goal should always be to trade another day.
 If we let a mistake get us angry and that causes more mistakes, we could lose a lot of money in a hurry.

 A day trader’s job is it implement a strategy that works, over and over again, as conditions allow.
 Outside input won’t aid in this endeavor, but may actually cause us to deviate from a profitable strategy we are already using.
 If you have a strategy that works, there is little reason to listen to other’s opinions on the market, except for when engaging in polite conversation.